Palda97/AndroidEtlClientDeveloperDocumentation/README.md

 Repository classes responsible for communicating with the network layer and DAO layer.
 These are the only single source of truth for the viewmodel layer.

 ### services
-There is a CoroutineWorker that is fed to the WorkManager and is used for monitoring the execution status of pipelines executed via this application.
+There is a CoroutineWorker that is fed to the WorkManager and is used for monitoring execution statuses of all executed pipelines.

 ### travelobjects
 Package containing code for working with jsonLd.